1ay1/shotpy/README.md

 # How to use:
 * If you want to take a screenshot and then upload it to imgur, just run `shotpy` and select the amount of screen you want to capture.
-* For making shotpy wait for S number of seconds before letting you capture the screen, run `shotpy -S`
+* For making shotpy wait for S number of seconds to capture the seleted area, run `shotpy -S`
 * If you want to upload an image thats already in your drive to imgur just run `shotpy <path-to-image>`

 The URL of the uploaded image will be copied to the clipboard so that you can paste it anywere.